stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/3ADCs_DMA/readme.txt

 @par Hardware and Software environment

-  - This example runs only on STM32F10x High-Density Devices.
+  - This example runs only on STM32F10x High-Density and XL-Density Devices.

-  - This example has been tested with STMicroelectronics STM3210E-EVAL (STM32F10x High-Density) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM3210E-EVAL (High-Density and XL-Density) evaluation board and can be easily tailored to any other supported device and development board.

   - STM3210E-EVAL Set-up